+This is the second of the two hearings required under Health and Safety Code Section 42311 for approval of a new fee.
 New Rule 310, PERMIT FEES - AGRICULTURAL SOURCE, sets fees for recovering the cost of permitting agricultural stationary sources.
 Pursuant to California Health and Safety Code section 42311(e), before adopting a regulation establishing fees the District Board must hold a public meeting as part of a regularly scheduled meeting to hear oral or written presentations regarding the proposed changes.
-The August 24, 2006 Board hearing will serve as the first meeting, with adoption considered at the next Board meeting.
+The August 24, 2006 Board hearing served as the first meeting, with adoption considered at this Board meeting.